Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_mouse_usart/readme.md

     - Copy the downloaded boot loader binary (boot.bin) and generated application binary (harmony.bin) into the SD card.
     - Insert the SD card into the SDMMC connector (SDMMC0) on the board.
     - Reset the board by pressing the Push Button RESET, then START.
-- Connect a ftdi cable to DBGU0 (to enable debug com port).
+- Connect an USB to serial cable to DBGU0 (to enable debug com port).
 - Connect the USB device to the Type-A connector or to the micro AB with a specific dongle (in these case the need to be powered by the external power supply).
 - LED near VDDCORE inscription on the board indicates a Device Connection Attached device has been successfully enumerated and configured).
 This LED is also toggled on the Mouse Button press event.
-- The demonstration uses the ftdi to transfer demonstration application messages on a PC.
+- The demonstration uses an USB to serial cable to transfer demonstration application messages on a PC.

     ![SAM9X75-DDR3-EB Evaluation Board](images/sam9x75_ddr3_eb.png)